Print | Close

 The drug that will be investigated in the study is an antibody, GEN3014.
 Since this is

 the first study of GEN3014 in humans, the main purpose is to evaluate safety.
-Besides
+In addition

 group of participants and assess preliminary clinical activity of GEN3014.
 GEN3014 will

-1. The Dose Escalation will test increasing doses of GEN3014 to find a safe dose level
+1. The Dose Escalation will test increasing doses of GEN3014 to identify a safe dose

 2. Expansion Part A will further test the GEN3014 dose determined from the Dose